 (7) Information or data regarding the taxonomy of wolves in the western Great Lakes region.

 Please include sufficient information with your submission (such as scientific journal articles or other publications) to allow us to verify any scientific or commercial information you include.

 Submissions merely stating support for or opposition to the action under consideration without providing supporting information, although noted, will not be considered in making a determination.
-Section 4(b)(1)(A) of the Act directs that determinations as to whether any species is an endangered or threatened species must be made “solely on the basis of the best scientific and commercial data available.”
+Section 4(b)(1)(A) of the Act directs that determinations as to whether any species is an endangered or Start Printed Page 55731threatened species must be made “solely on the basis of the best scientific and commercial data available.”

 You may submit your information concerning this status review by one of the methods listed in the ADDRESSES section.
 If you submit information via http://www.regulations.gov, your entire submission—including any personal identifying information—will be posted on the Web site.
 If you submit a hardcopy that includes personal identifying information, you may request at the top of your document that we withhold this personal identifying information from public review.
 However, we cannot guarantee that we will be able to do so.
 We will post all hardcopy submissions on http://www.regulations.gov.

 Information and supporting documentation that we received and used in preparing this finding is available for you to review at http://www.regulations.gov, or you may make an appointment during normal business hours at the U.S. Fish and Wildlife Service, Midwest Regional Office (see FOR FURTHER INFORMATION CONTACT).